MithunSrinivas28/Level-1-CL-CY-Report/README.md

 - Finally, the response is received by Johnny.

 # TASK 4:Encryption Techniques
-The objective of the task was to learn about basic encryption and decryption using python.I learnt about Types of encryption techniques that is syymetric and asymmetric .I studied about AES AND RSA techniques .I also learnt how to webscrape from a job website  using pyhton libraries such as beautifulsoup4 and pycrytodome where I could filter out the jobs acc to my skills
+The objective of the task was to learn about basic encryption and decryption using python.I learnt about Types of encryption techniques that is syymetric and asymmetric .I studied about AES AND RSA techniques .

 # Symmetric Encryption